Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Appendix

-The design-based likelihood of the joint distribution of potential outcomes in the sample $\thetab = (\theta_{11}, \theta_{10}, \theta_{01}, \theta_{00})$ given the data $\xb$ is the probability of this realization of the data given $\thetab$.
-To derive the distribution of the data, first let us define the joint distribution of potential outcomes in the intervention arm $\Ib \equiv \big( I_{11}, I_{10}, I_{01}, I_{00} \big)$ as a random vector whose elements represent the numbers of always takers, compliers, defiers, and never takers randomized into intervention.
-These values are unobserved to the experimenter.
-However, the randomization process---the design of the experiment---implies a data generating process for the distribution of potential outcomes in the intervention arm $\Ib$ conditional on the distribution of potential outcomes in the sample $\thetab$, which we can then use to derive the distribution of the data $\Xb$.
+The design of the experiment---the randomization process---allows us to derive the probability of a realization of the experimental data $\xb$ given the joint distribution of potential outcomes in the sample $\thetab$, which is equal to the likelihood $\mathcal{L}( \thetab \mid \xb )$ by definition.
+Recall that the distribution of potential outcomes in the sample $\thetab$ consists of the number of always takers $\theta_{11}$, the number of compliers $\theta_{10}$, the number of defiers $\theta_{01}$, and the number of never takers $\theta_{00}$.
+We define the joint distribution of potential outcomes in the intervention arm $\Ib \equiv \big( I_{11}, I_{10}, I_{01}, I_{00} \big)$ as a random vector whose elements represent the numbers of always takers, compliers, defiers, and never takers randomized into intervention; we write its realizations as $\ib = (i_{11}, i_{10}, i_{01}, i_{00})$.
+Using the randomization design, we can derive the distribution of these unobserved values and use it to compute the distribution of the data $\Xb$.

 Consider an experiment where the randomization design assigns subjects to the intervention or control arm through a series of Bernoulli trials.
 Then, each subject's probability of assignment to intervention is $p$, and assignments are independent across subjects as well as across principal strata.
 This independence allows us to write the distribution of $\boldsymbol{I}$ as the product of four independent binomial distributions: